Pierre van Hooijdonk: Early career

-As RBC Roosendaal were in financial trouble they were obliged to having youth players feature within their senior teams.
+As RBC Roosendaal were in financial trouble, they were obliged to have youth players feature within their senior teams.
 In the 1988–89 season, Van Hooijdonk made his debut for RBC as a substitute.
-While playing as a sub for the club he soon scored three goals.
-With the club's main striker suffering from an injury Van Hooijdonk played almost the majority of the season's second half, scoring six goals in 32 matches.
+While playing as a sub for the club, he soon scored three goals.
+With the club's main striker suffering from an injury, Van Hooijdonk played almost the majority of the season's second half, scoring six goals in 32 matches.
 He signed his first professional contract with RBC soon thereafter.
-Van Hooijdonk made a greater impression in the following season becoming a key player for the team, scoring 27 times in 37 matches.
-Several teams went on to show interest in him such as NAC Breda.
-Van Hooijdonk didn't hesitate in signing a contract with NAC, and rejoined his boyhood club.
+Van Hooijdonk made a greater impression in the following season, becoming a key player for the team, scoring 27 times in 37 matches.
+Several teams went on to show interest in him, such as NAC Breda.
+Van Hooijdonk didn't hesitate in signing a contract with NAC and rejoined his boyhood club.

 NAC paid 400,000 guilders for the transfer of Van Hooijdonk.
-In returning to NAC, he was both positive in his outlook as well as determined to illustrate his quality.
-Van Hooijdonk succeeded at such going on to help the team win promotion to the Eredivisie in 1993.
-During his time at the club he got his first call up, in December 1994, to play for the Netherlands.
+In returning to NAC, he was both positive in his outlook and determined to illustrate his quality.
+Van Hooijdonk succeeded at such, going on to help the team win promotion to the Eredivisie in 1993.
+During his time at the club, he got his first call-up in December 1994 to play for the Netherlands.
 During the rest of that season, he set a scoring streak in 11 consecutive Eredivisie matches.
-Within the 1994–95 winter break, Celtic made a deal with NAC which saw Van Hooijdonk join up with the Scottish outfit at once.
+Within the 1994–95 winter break, Celtic made a deal with NAC, which saw Van Hooijdonk join up with the Scottish outfit at once.
 Altogether he scored 81 goals in 115 appearances for NAC.